ikswotus/TimeCache/ReadMe.md

 #### Options
 * 'avg|min|max' := Boolean - Allows limiting lines to only min,max, or avg.
 By default, all 3 will be enabled unless 'fixed' is specified
 * 'fixed' := string - Draws a horizontal line at the specified value.
 Supports format specifier postfix 'k|m|b' thousands/millions/billions for shorthand (fixed=4b is equivalent to fixed=4000000000)
+* fill := interval - Allows 'filling in' the lines with points spaced by this interval.
+The latest grafana will not typically connect our two points unless 'connect null values' is set for the timeseries chart options.

 ![LINES](images/_demo_timecache_lines.png)
    </p>